Anujinnb/leetcode_solutions/README.md

 # Leetcode Problem Solutions

 Welcome to my LeetCode problem solutions repository.
 This repository contains my solutions to various LeetCode problems.
-Each problem contains both Python and Java solutions.
+Most of the problems contained python and java solutions.
+There are several database problems with MySQL solutions.